StarWhiz/docker_deployment_notes/initial ubuntu setup/README.md

 ```

 #### Create Caddyfile
-This CaddyFile below is an example for a server with wordpress and rocketchat deployed in docker containers on the same caddy_net network.
+This Caddyfile below is an example for a server with wordpress and rocketchat deployed in docker containers on the same caddy_net network.

-**CaddyFile**
+**Caddyfile**
 ```
 {$MY_DOMAIN} {
     reverse_proxy wordpress:80